teivah/advent-of-code/README.md

 My solutions to the [Advents of Code](https://adventofcode.com/), from 2015 to 2023 (400 total ⭐, 2023 ongoing).

+## Blog

-In 2023, I also shared my experience on my blog:
+In 2023, I shared my experience with the Advent of Code on my blog:

 [<img src="post.png">](https://teivah.medium.com/advent-of-code-b5bf35a6d115)